temporalio/documentation/docs/typescript/workflows.md

 ### How to define and receive Signals and Queries

-- To add a Signal to a Workflow, call [`defineSignal`](https://typescript.temporal.io/api/namespaces/workflow/#definesignal) with a name, and then attach a listener with `setListener`.
+- To add a Signal to a Workflow, call [`defineSignal`](https://typescript.temporal.io/api/namespaces/workflow/#definesignal) with a name, and then attach a listener with `setHandler`.
-- To add a Query to a Workflow, call [`defineQuery`](https://typescript.temporal.io/api/namespaces/workflow/#definequery) with a name, and then attach a listener with `setListener`.
+- To add a Query to a Workflow, call [`defineQuery`](https://typescript.temporal.io/api/namespaces/workflow/#definequery) with a name, and then attach a listener with `setHandler`.

 <!--SNIPSTART typescript-blocked-workflow-->
 <!--SNIPEND-->

-Listeners for both Signals and Queries can take arguments, which can be used inside `setListener` to mutate state or compute return values respectively.
+Listeners for both Signals and Queries can take arguments, which can be used inside `setHandler` to mutate state or compute return values respectively.

 <details>
   <summary>